 I love it when people address me by name in emails and texts.
 When my name is omitted, it feels more like a generic, group message than a personal message meant for just for me.

-Each of us have a name.
-Perhaps we can be more proactive in speaking and writing the names of those around us more often when opportunities arise.
+Each of us has a name.
+Perhaps we can be more proactive in speaking and writing the names of those around us when opportunities arise.

 Greater happiness and connection lie in store for us when we do, for there truly is beauty and power in each name.

-Day 30 Challenge: Seek for opportunities this week to address others by name in person, in an email or text, or on a specially made place card.
+Day 30 Challenge: Seek opportunities this week to address others by name in person, in an email or text, or on a specially made place card.
 Stock up on supplies and let the children make place cards while you make dinner.

 If you found this post encouraging, please share it on social media.
 Thank you!